20 Appendices

 Run this to download it so in the next step you can read it into R.

-As a note: there are ways to read the file directory (from the web) into R.
+As a note: there are ways to read the file directly (from the web) into R.

-Also, you could do what the next (two) lines of code do manually: Feel free to open the file in your browser and to save it to your computer (you should be able to ‘right’ or ‘control’ click the page to save it as a text file with a .csv
+You could also manually do what the next two lines of code do: Feel free to open the file in your browser and to save it to your computer (you should be able to ‘right’ or ‘control’ click the page to save it as a text file with a .csv extension).

 student_responses_url <-